Early dark energy constraints with late-time expansion marginalization: Introduction

 Among these possibilities, the presence of an early dark energy (EDE) component, proposed before the rise of the Hubble tension \citep{Wetterich:2004pv,doran-ede}, has been actively studied in this context (see e.g. \cite{de_early_times, fluidEDE, rocknroll, ede_can_restore}).
 A non-negligible amount of dark energy around the recombination era that quickly dissipates afterwards would decrease the sound horizon relevant for CMB while leaving the diameter distance to the last scattering surface unchanged and hence could in principle ameliorate the Hubble tension \citep{edeshiftshorizon}.

-Indeed, \cite{ede_can_restore} reported a $2\sigma$ detection of EDE in combined Planck 2018, SH0ES and Pantheon data, reducing the Hubble tension to $1.7\sigma$.
-Recent CMB data from the Atacama Cosmology Telescope (ACT) favors significantly the presence of EDE. \cite{act_ede} reports a $3\sigma$ preference for EDE in comparison with $\Lambda$CDM, \cite{ede-spt3g} reports a $2.6\sigma$ evidence when combining ACT and SPT-3G and \cite{hints_ede_act_planck_spt} reports a $3.3\sigma$ evidence for EDE when combining ACT, SPT-3G and Planck 2018 data, even without the SH0ES late-time priors on $H_0$ \citep{ede-act-no-late-priors}.
+EDE has been the subject of discussion in the recent literature, with ups and downs \cite{ups_and_downs_ede}.
+For instance, in \cite{ede_can_restore} a $2\sigma$ detection of EDE was reported in combined Planck 2018, SH0ES and Pantheon data, reducing the Hubble tension to $1.7\sigma$.
+Recent CMB data from the Atacama Cosmology Telescope (ACT) favors significantly the presence of EDE.
+ACT reports a $3\sigma$ preference for EDE in comparison with $\Lambda$CDM \cite{act_ede}, whereas \citep{ede-spt3g} reports a $2.6\sigma$ evidence when combining ACT and SPT-3G and \citep{hints_ede_act_planck_spt} reports a $3.3\sigma$ evidence for EDE when combining ACT, SPT-3G and Planck 2018 data, even without the SH0ES late-time priors on $H_0$ \citep{ede-act-no-late-priors}.
+However, recent studies have shown that large-scale structure (LSS) data disfavors EDE because the model causes an increase in the $S_8$ posterior mean, aggravating the $S_8$ tension \citep{ede_not_restore, ede_with_lss, consistency-lcdm-early-sachs}.
+In such works, LSS data limits the amount of EDE during recombination to values insufficient to solve the Hubble tension.
+While this is a strong argument against the EDE model, the discussion is not yet settled \citep{ede-not-excluded-by-lss, ede-planck-eftboss, herold_ede, ede-microphysics}.